emberhost/.github/profile/README.md

 ## What is Ember Host?

 We are a up-and-coming hosting company that aims to provide you the absolute best possible experience with hosting: the lowest prices, enterprise hardware, necessary functions, and knowledgable support.
-Ryzen CPUs, DDR4 ECC RAM, NvME SSDs, DDoS Protection - you name it, we'll have it.
+AMD Ryzen CPUs, DDR4 ECC RAM, NvME SSDs, DDoS Protection - you name it, we'll have it.

 ## Quickstart: